kissthink/slackware/MLED-14.1-32bit/README.txt

 Here's a few tips & tricks to keep your MLED installation up-to-date.

-Check out ChangeLog.txt for new additions and/or updates.
+Check out 'ChangeLog.txt' for new additions and/or updates.

-If you want to know the state of your system, what's installed, what's not installed, what updates are available, etc., you can do all this in one single
+If you want to know the state of your system, what's installed, what's not installed, what updates are available, etc., you can do all this using one single command:
-command:

   # slackpkg search microlinux | less